 A tube formation assay is performed by first seeding single cells, and then observing and imaging the tube formation over time.
 Several readouts can be imaged and analyzed over time, such as tube length and the number of loops.
 Typically, tubes are formed within a few hours, making the tube formation assay a rapid tool for angiogenesis quantification in the research fields of embryonic development, cancer, wound healing, and tissue repair.

-Phase contrast (top) and fluorescence microscopy (bottom) of a single strand composed of HUVEC cells during a tube formation assay in the µ-Slide Angiogenesis.
+Phase contrast (top) and fluorescence microscopy (bottom) of a single strand composed of HUVEC cells during a tube formation assay in the µ-Slide 15 Well 3D.
 The F-actin cytoskeleton is stained green and the cell nuclei are stained blue.

 Tube formation assays are a widely used in vitro tool for accessing angiogenesis in an easy, cost-effective, and reproducible fashion.
 The use of only one cell type guarantees well-defined experimental parameters, which strongly facilitates assay analysis.
-Using the ibidi µ-Slide Angiogenesis or the μ-Plate Angiogenesis 96 Well for tube formation assays allows for live cell microscopy with all cells in focus on one 2D cell layer.
+Using the ibidi µ-Slide 15 Well 3D or the μ-Plate 96 Well 3D for tube formation assays allows for live cell microscopy with all cells in focus on one 2D cell layer.